needle-mirror/com.unity.recorder/Documentation~/RecorderAnimation.md

 This page covers all properties specific to the Animation Clip Recorder type.

+>[!NOTE]
-> **Note:** To fully configure any Recorder, you must also set the general recording properties according to the recording interface you are using: the [Recorder window](RecorderWindowRecordingProperties.md) or a [Recorder Clip](RecordingTimelineTrack.md#recorder-clip-properties).
+>To fully configure any Recorder, you must also set the general recording properties according to the recording interface you are using: the [Recorder window](RecorderWindowRecordingProperties.md) or a [Recorder Clip](RecordingTimelineTrack.md#recorder-clip-properties).

 ![](Images/RecorderAnimation.png)